rackerlabs/support-how-to/content/cloud-servers/installing-mysql-server-on-ubuntu.md

 The easiest way to install the MySQL server is through the Ubuntu package manager:

-    sudo aptitude update
+    sudo apt-get update
-    sudo aptitude install mysql-server
+    sudo apt-get install mysql-server

-The installer should ask you to set a root password.
-It's strongly advised you do so, but if you miss your chance during the install we'll show you how to set the root password a little further on.
+The installer will install MySQL and all dependencies.
+After the install process completes you will want to setup MySQL with the following command.

+    /usr/bin/mysql_secure_installation

+The secure installer will take you through the process of setting up MySQL including creating a root user password.
+It will also prompt for some security options including removing remote access to the root user and setting the root password.

 ### iptables